 The Center for Disease Control and Prevention also praised the response by the Washington city’s local leadership.
 Specifically, a new report out from the CDC commended the timing of Seattle’s response.
 The report reviewed early social distancing policies in Seattle, San Francisco, New York City, and New Orleans.
 For all 4, it found policies enacted in mid-March helped stem the spread in April.

-Easing Social Distancing Measures Relies on Several Factors
+Easing Social Distancing Measures in Seattle Relies on Several Factors

 When addressing the possible easing of limited social mobility, Duchin said much was still needed before discussion could begin.
 For example, he said testing needs to ramp up significantly.
 Knowing where the outbreak spreads goes far in stamping it out.